mongodb/terraform-provider-mongodbatlas/website/docs/r/alert_configuration.html.markdown

 ### Metric Threshold Config (`metric_threshold_config`)
 The threshold that causes an alert to be triggered.
 Required if `event_type_name` : `OUTSIDE_METRIC_THRESHOLD` or `OUTSIDE_SERVERLESS_METRIC_THRESHOLD`

-* `metric_name` - Name of the metric to check.
+* `metric_name` - (Required) Name of the metric to check.
 The full list being quite large, please refer to atlas docs [here for general metrics](https://docs.atlas.mongodb.com/reference/alert-host-metrics/#measurement-types) and [here for serverless metrics](https://www.mongodb.com/docs/atlas/reference/api/alert-configurations-create-config/#serverless-measurements)
 * `operator` - Operator to apply when checking the current metric value against the threshold value.
   Accepted values are:
     - `GREATER_THAN`